HitKarry/PD-WPN/README.md

 Weight data：[https://drive.google.com/drive/folders/145mJluB1TqjFuxsfgfFWrG6sg94W4FmY?usp=drive_link](https://drive.google.com/drive/folders/145mJluB1TqjFuxsfgfFWrG6sg94W4FmY?usp=drive_link)

-Put the downloaded data into the specified folder, execute the main.py run and generate the resulting data. evaluate.py provides the functions necessary for quantitative evaluation of the data.
+Put the downloaded data into the designated folder:

+Execute utils/data_process.py to complete data processing and obtain model input;

+Execute utils/time_process.py to generate the time series information corresponding to the samples;

+Execute PD-WPN/train.py to train the PD-WPN model;

+Execute main.py in any model folder to perform inference and use evaluation.py in the model folder to complete the evaluation of the prediction results.

 # License